Seychelles – Large Granite Boulders Covered In Coral

-Tropical palm trees and expansive sandy beaches littered with grey granite boulders characterize the beautiful Seychelles.
-115 islands make up the Seychelles, meaning there are endless diving possibilities.
-The main island Mahé is a small, mountainous island covered in dense rainforest.
+Seychelles capital of Victoria is located on the island Mahé.
+Mahé is a small, mountainous island covered in dense rainforest.
 It’s quite a contrast to other popular diving destinations in the Indian Ocean, such as the Maldives which are relatively flat.

-Baie Ternay Marine Park
+Baie Ternay Marine Park, Mahé

 One Tree Island

 A large variety of marine from hump-head parrotfish to moray eels and stingrays to many smaller species of reef fish can be found at this fantastic dive site.

 Dive site reports and useful information from our scuba diving and freediving trip to the Seychelles.